haraka/haraka-config/README.md

 }
 `````

-The optional `options` object can accepts the following keys:
+The `options` object can accepts the following keys:

 * `no_watch` (default: false) - prevents Haraka from watching for updates.
 * `no_cache` (default: false) - prevents Haraka from caching the file.
 This